cronical/budget_dance/docs/use_cases.md

 Once the accounts are the way you want in Moneydance, recreate the workbook.

-If this is done during the year (typical) then export the account balances report as of the latest date and store it under the name of the first forecast year.
-Modify the data/path key in `setup.yaml` for the accounts table to point to this file.
+If this is done during the year (typical) then

+1. export the account balances report as of the latest date and store it under the name of the first forecast year.
+1. Modify the data/path key in `setup.yaml` for the accounts table to point to this file.
+1. If needed add it to the list of accounts under `include_zeros`.
+1. Rebuild the file with `dance/util/build`

 ## Rename an account